strvcom/android-chat-component/component_send_widget.md

 ```

 ### Send an image message
-The Android Camera application encodes result of the image capture
+The Android Camera application encodes the result of an image capture
 action to `onActivityResult()`.
-Thus is your responsibility to handle
+Thus, is your responsibility to handle
 `REQUEST_IMAGE_CAPTURE` request code in `onActivityResult()` method.

 In case of successful processing of the image, Send widget API contains
-method `uploadImage(uri: Uri)` which will **start a foreground service
+method `uploadImage(uri: Uri)` which will **start a service that uploads
-that uploads the image on the server and notify the user about the
+the image on the server and shows a notification that notifies about the
 progress and the result of the upload**.

 ## Customization